chef/chef-web-docs/chef_master/source/server_manage_clients.rst

    * - Permission
      - Description
    * - **Delete**
      - Use the **Delete** permission to define which users and groups may delete an object.
-This permission is required for any user who uses the ``knife [object] delete [object_name]`` argument to interact with objects on the Chef server.
+This permission is required for any user who uses the ``knife [object] delete [object_name]`` argument to interact with objects on the Chef Infra Server.
    * - **Grant**
      - Use the **Grant** permission to define which users and groups may configure permissions on an object.
 This permission is required for any user who configures permissions using the **Administration** tab in the Chef management console.
    * - **Read**
      - Use the **Read** permission to define which users and groups may view the details of an object.
-This permission is required for any user who uses the ``knife [object] show [object_name]`` argument to interact with objects on the Chef server.
+This permission is required for any user who uses the ``knife [object] show [object_name]`` argument to interact with objects on the Chef Infra Server.
    * - **Update**
      - Use the **Update** permission to define which users and groups may edit the details of an object.
-This permission is required for any user who uses the ``knife [object] edit [object_name]`` argument to interact with objects on the Chef server and for any chef-client to save node data to the Chef server at the conclusion of a chef-client run.
+This permission is required for any user who uses the ``knife [object] edit [object_name]`` argument to interact with objects on the Chef Infra Server and for any Chef Infra Client to save node data to the Chef Infra Server at the conclusion of a Chef Infra Client run.

 .. end_tag